-This page serves as a resource for your state's CPA licensure requirements and is current as of December 2019.
-Always consult with your state or jurisdiction's board of accountancy for the most current information.
+Ready to start your CPA journey in Tennessee?
+First, you should check the Tennessee CPA requirements, because the Tennessee Board of Accountancy will ultimately license you.
+This page serves as a resource for Tennessee CPA requirements and is current as of August 2021.
+Always consult with Tennessee's Board of Accountancy for the most current information.

 Minimum education requirement

-30 semester (45 quarter) hours of accounting including the elementary level
+- 30 semester (45 quarter) hours of accounting including the elementary level

-24 semester (36 quarter) hours of accounting courses at the upper division level
+- 24 semester (36 quarter) hours of accounting courses at the upper division level

-24 semester (36 quarter) hours in general business education in one or more of the following:
+- 24 semester (36 quarter) hours in general business education in one or more of the following:

-- algebra, calculus, statistics, probability
+- Algebra, calculus, statistics, probability

-- business communication
+- Business communication

-- business law
+- Business law

-- technology/information systems
+- Technology/information systems